When AI Meets the FDA: Building a Regulatory Layer for AI Development

 And if you're in medical devices wondering whether AI can work in your regulatory environment - yes.
 But only if the AI understands the regulations as deeply as it understands the code.

 This is part 3 of a series on multi-agent AI architecture.
-Part 1: Cloning McKinsey covers strategic analysis.
+Part 1: How We Built an AI Consulting Team covers strategic analysis.
 Part 2: One Agent Per Layer covers software development.
 All three architectures are developed by Nananami.